repology/libversion/README.md

 To install the library systemwide, run ```make install```.

-The project install library, headers, pkg-config file and a demo utility, ```version_compare```, which may be used to compare versions from command line:
+The project installs library, headers, pkg-config file and a demo utility, ```version_compare```, which may be used to compare versions from command line:

 ```
+$ ./version_compare
-version_compare version1 version2
+Usage: ./version_compare version1 version2
+$ ./version_compare 0.99 1.0
+<
 ```

 ## Author